cs4804-24c/final/README.md

 Final Project - Interactive Data Visualization

+This website was made using React.
+In order to run the application, run the 'npm start' command to see the site.

 Our project consisted of gathering NBA team data from the 2022-23 season.
 This data was collected using the nba_api repository by swar patel.
 The backend directory holds the python script used to gather this data in stats_by_year.py.
 The result of the script is in the public folder under the file name 2022_team_stats.csv.
 We also had a csv file containing each nba teams stats from 2000-2023 but the file was not used due to the complexity.
 From there we designed a react application